cadence-tools/cadence-for-intellij-platform/README.md

   3. Go to `Settings` -> `Tools` -> `Cadence Settings` and set the location of your flow.json.
   4. You can also edit the rest of the settings if you want
   5. Restart Intellij.
 (In a future release this will be improved so that this step is not needed)
+- :warning: If you get an error `Can't start server due to Cannot run program "flow" ...
+No such file or directory`, please go to
+`Settings` -> `Tools` -> `Cadence Settings`, set the absolute path to the flow executable, and restart the IDE

 ## Usage